nemanjam/mern-boilerplate/README.md

 ## Features

-### Server
+- Server

   - User and Message models with `1:N` relation
   - Full CRUD REST API operations for both Message and User models
   - Passport authentication with local `email/password`, Facebook and Google OAuth strategies and JWT protected APIs
   - `User` and `Admin` roles
-- NodeJS server with Babel for unified new JS syntax with React client
+  - NodeJS server with Babel for new JS syntax unified with React client
   - `async/await` syntax across whole app
   - Joi server side validation of user's input
   - Single `.env` file configuration
   - Image upload with Multer
   - Database seed

-### Client
+- Client

   - React client with functional components and Hooks
   - Redux state management with Thunk for async actions
   - CSS agnostic, so you don't waste your time replacing my CSS framework with yours
   - Home, Users, Profile, Admin, Notfound, Login and Register pages
   - Protected routes with Higher order components
   - Different views for unauthenticated, authenticated and admin user
   - Edit/Delete forms for Message and User with Formik and Yup validation
   - Admin has privileges to edit and delete other users and their messages
   - Layout component, so you can have pages without Navbar
   - Loading states with Loader component
   - Single config file within `/constants` folder

 ## Installation